joshcamas/prefab-library/README.md

 # prefab-library
-Prefab Library is a tool that allows easy worldbuilding by stripping away all of the annoyances - no models (unless you want them), no meshes, no nothing!
+Prefab Library is a optimized tool that allows easy worldbuilding by stripping away all of the annoyances - no models (unless you want them), no meshes, no nothing!
 Just a searchbar, a tag filter, and a list of all results.
 Folders and tags can be whitelisted and blacklisted to ensure you only see what you want.
 This tool is extendable too - if you want certain scriptable objects to be drag-and-droppable (such as item assets) you can easily implement that.

 ![Test Image 3](https://ardenfall.com/files/prefab-library-tool.gif)